 Pujie Black Watch Face is a face designer rather than a single watch face.
 It features more than 20 pre-made designs, but users have practically unlimited options in terms of fonts, colors, complications, and backgrounds.
 Functionally, it resembles widget designers found on Android phones.
 Pujie Black Watch Face also offers faces designed by other users.
 It can get pretty complicated, but that’s part of this face’s charm.
 Considering it only costs $1.99, we’d argue its feature set is worth every cent for those willing to invest some time into their designs.

 thema watch faces

 As you might imagine, this watch face bills itself as being minimal and elegant.
 It also has choices.
-The developers boast over 20,000 total watch faces that you can use.
-Of course, it also has Android Wear 2.0.
+The developers boast over 30,000 total watch faces that you can use.
 It also has a variety of other options, including the usual stuff like interactive features, Google Fit integration, and other customizations.
 It also has support for specific apps like Spotify, Pocket Casts, and other apps.
 It’s cheap and has a ton of features.
-It’s one of the better Android Wear watch faces.
+It’s one of the better Wear OS watch faces.

 WatchMaker Watch Faces